Quickstart

 Learn more: Command Reference

 Leash auto-detects your framework — Next.js, Flask, Express, Go, Docker, or plain HTML.
-It runs preflight checks locally, syncs the latest secrets, then builds and deploys.
-Your app gets a URL like https://my-app.un.leash.build.
+It builds a container and ships it.
+Your app gets a URL like https://my-app-abc123.un.leash.build (the suffix is auto-generated and immutable after first deploy).

 Terminal